 Our postgraduates will be able to communicate effectively and convey their views to different social, cultural, and professional audiences.
 They will be able to use a variety of technologically supported media to communicate with empathy using a range of written, spoken or visual formats.

-Specific skill outcomes: Prepare and carry out a usability/ user experience analysis; Undertake and summarise the outcomes of a cognitive interview; and Propose solutions to improve the relationship between human performance and technology.
+Specific skill outcomes: Prepare and carry out a usability analysis; Undertake and summarise the outcomes of a cognitive interview; Develop and defend a human factors test plan; and Propose solutions to improve the relationship between human performance and technology.